 Associated with the fundamental energies, we wish to mention that Leif Pettersson in his groundbreaking book Physics, Martinus Cosmology and The Theory of Everything 2012 presents The Fundamental Energy Theory -FET that describes two of the basic energies: gravitation/expansion energy and feeling/contraction energy that are shown to have a crucial importance for what we term physical matter.
 The subtle, qualitative, fundamental energies build up Everything in Life and Existence from the very densest physical matter to the most subtle that exists including our own consciousness (thoughts, feelings, memories, etc.).
 We can recognize these basic energies in everything and everywhere in the universe, both in our outer and inner worlds.
 They have specific qualities and also different impacts and strengths.
 In order to illustrate this, Martinus gave them different signature colours and numbers that he consistently used in his symbols.
 (Martinus created a special symbol-book The Eternal World Picture in 4 volumes to illustrate the Cosmic Worldview.)
 It should also be emphasized that the fundamental energies always operate together in different combinations (they never occur separately).
-Just a few words about the 7 fundamental energies (the Mother energy included) below, the signature colours and numbers illustrating qualities and relative impact, respectively, in parentheses:
+Just a few words about the 7 fundamental energies (the Mother energy included) below, the signature colours and numbers illustrating qualities and their relative impact, respectively, in parentheses:

 Instinct Energy (red, 20) includes among other things representation of everything that is subsumed in notions relating to automation and autonomy (automatic functions, routines, traditionalism, etc.).

 Expansion Energy (orange, 40) (In English translation also known as 'Gravity energy', which is an earlier and unfortunately misleading term), represents among other things the domain of expansion and dynamism, which means that it also is the main component of physical matter, when considered as concentrated movement complexes, and thus is responsible for what we call 'mass', Higgs field.
 In consciousness the expansion energy is emotionally expressed as aggressiveness, ruthlessness, egoism, (killing and destructive activities), etc.

 The opposite qualities of the Expansion energy are found in: